 What items can you take through airport security?

-One of the frequent things which can slow your progress through the security process, and that of those behind you, is if you don’t know what you can and can’t take in your carry on bags.
+One of the frequent things that can slow your progress through the security process, and that of those behind you, is if you don’t know what you can and can’t take in your carry on bags.

 You can cause big delays if the security officers have to go through your bags to find something that has been seen by the x-ray operator which is not allowed.

 One of the most important airport security rules is the rule applied to carrying liquids.
 And they do not have to be runny substances to be classed as liquids under these rules as pastes and gels are also considered liquids (toothpaste is classed as a liquid for example).

 It is difficult to say in a few words what is and isn’t allowed.
 With most categories there are exceptions.
 So if you intend to take any of the following with you then I suggest you read the full article in the link to check.

 |ITEM||LINK TO ARTICLE|